 We recommend patients try these different methods, to find the cleaning technique that works for them:

-- Oral irrigators.
 One of the most dentist-recommended methods of flossing is with the use of an oral irrigator; the Waterpik is the most common one available to patients.
 This water-based flosser releases a stream of pulsating water to remove both food debris and plaque—which is water soluble.
-Your Lake Forest, IL dentist recommends using an oral irrigator shortly after eating or snacking.
+Many dentists recommend using an oral irrigator shortly after eating or snacking.